Higher central charges and Witt groups: Introduction

 The signatures of nonzero totally real algebraic numbers, especially those of algebraic units, are studied in number theory \cite{DummitVoight, DDH}.
 It is simple to determine the signatures of real quadratic numbers, but it is a difficult task for higher degree totally real algebraic number.
-However, we are able to determine the signatures of an infinite sequence $L$ of quantum group modular categories $\CC_r:=\so(2r+1)_{2r+1}$, $r \ge 1$, by a formula for $\sqrt{\dim(\CC_r)}$ derived in Proposition \ref{prop:Dr}.
-This formula is expressed in terms of a product of the sine of rational angles.
+However, for the quantum group modular categories $\CC_r:=\so(2r+1)_{2r+1}$ ($r \ge 1$), we are able to determine the signatures of a family of infinite subsequences of the $\CC_r$.
+Our starting point is a formula for $\sqrt{\dim(\CC_r)}$ expressed as a product of sine values of rational angles.
 The determination of the signatures of these modular categories is inspired by the computation of the quadratic Gauss sum $\sum_{j = 0}^{k-1} \zeta_{k}^{j^{2}}$ in \cite{GaussDA} (see also \cite{Serre}).

-Since the first central charge of these categories are well-known, we prove in Theorem 6.7 that the restriction of central charge homomorphism $\Xi$ on the subgroup $\WW_L$ of $\WW_{\un}$, generated by the Witt classes of the categories in $L$, is injective.
-Moreover, $\WW_L \cong \BZ/32 \oplus (\BZ/2)^{\oplus \BN}$.
-Since the square of each category in $L$ is Witt equivalent to an Ising modular category, the Ising modular category $\su(2)_2$ has infinitely many square roots in $\WW$.
+Using these results, we study the Witt subgroups generated by the Witt classes of this family of subsequences.
+We prove in Theorem \ref{thm:signature} that the signatures of the categories in each of these subsequences are $\BF_2$-linearly independent functions, which enables us to determine the kernel and the image of the restriction of the signature homomorphism on these Witt subgroups.
+As a corollary, we show that they are all isomorphic to $\BZ/32\oplus (\BZ/2)^{\oplus \BN}$.
+Moreover, it is well-known that $[\CC_r]$ are square roots of the Ising modular categories in the Witt group, and we prove that the Ising modular category has infinitely many square roots in $\WW/\WW_{\pt}$.

 In $\sW$, there is a subgroup $\sW_2$ generated by the Witt classes of completely anisotropic s-simple braided fusion categories of finite order, and $\sW_2$ is of exponent 2 (cf. \cite{DNO}).
 It is conjectured \cite[Conjecture 5.21]{DNO} that $\sW_2$ has infinite rank.
-By applying Theorem 6.7, we prove this conjecture in Theorem \ref{thm:sW2}.
+By applying Corollary \ref{c:Gz} and Proposition \ref{prop:G-and-pt}, we prove this conjecture in Theorem \ref{thm:sW2}.